Mathematical Analysis III

 Assesment methods and criteria linked to learning outcomes

 Examination: The examination tests the knowledge of definitions and theorems (especially the ability of their application to the given problems) and practical skills in solving of examples.
-The exam is written (possibly followed by an oral part).
-The final grade reflects especially the result in the written part of the exam.
-However, the examiner can also take account of the results in the check tests completed in seminars.
+The exam is written and oral, the written part (75 minutes) consists of 12 test examples.

 Language of instruction